 Buyouts are not common in India.
 There are a number of regulatory restrictions on buyouts in India, such as the takeover code in the context of listed companies, sectoral restrictions on FDI, and statutory regulations of minority squeeze outs.
 Buyouts in regulated sectors such as financial services, telecoms and broadcasting are further regulated, and typically require approvals from sectoral regulators.

 Leveraged buy outs (LBOs) are not permitted, since domestic banks are restricted by the RBI from carrying out acquisition financing.
-However, RBI issued a discussion paper on 17 December 2013, suggesting the enabling of LBOs for the acquisition of distressed companies to tackle the problem of bad debts or non-performing assets.
-However, RBI has not announced any specific rules to this effect.
+However, RBI issued the "Framework for Revitalising Distressed Assets in the Economy" on 30 January 2014 (effective from April 2014) signifying its intention to allow leveraged buyouts through specialised entities that want to buy stressed companies supported by bank lending.
+However, the regulations enabling the leveraged buyout for the acquisition of stressed assets, is yet to be announced.
 Further, under the Companies Act, companies are prohibited from leveraging their assets to raise investments.